pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Make sure to enable the patches that were built in the previous steps.
 1. Update these two values (Expert=1, Level32=1) in `DynDOLOD\Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini.` file.
-1. Make sure to enable the both Smashed Patch and Synthesis Patch built in the previous steps.
+1. Make sure to enable the patches that were built in the previous steps.
 1. Launch Texgen in MO2. (arguments: `-tes5vr`)
    1. Configure the following settings.
 ![texgen](images/texgen.png)